loosebazooka/instantpot-cooktimes/README.md

 # instantpot-cooktimes
-Cook times for various grains in an instant pot
+Cook times and water ratios for various grains in an instant pot